 - v2.2 removed the global lock on the mongodb process.
 The write lock is now at the database level and additional, more granular concurrency improvements come in future releases.

 If you’re learning MongoDB now, you will find that MongoDB has similar functionality to many RDBMS systems you’ve encountered before with improved performance.
-When using MongoDB you also have the support of a community of experts-- in real life, on Stack Overflow
+When using MongoDB you also have the support of a community of experts-- in real life, on

-and on the Google Groups mailing list
+Google Groups mailing list

 --who have over three years of production experience.